qianyu-berkeley/lifelong_learning/ML/ml_concepts.md

 The naive implementation of this might look for a 10% slip in error before raising an alarm.
 A more rigorous approach would look to quantify the shift in context.
 These approaches often look at the confidence intervals for a given outcome such as the label.
 When a threshold is reached, it is said that the data is originating from a new context

 package: [`skmultiflow`](https://scikit-multiflow.readthedocs.io/en/stable/user-guide/core-concepts.html)

+### Embedding

+* An embedding is a numerical representation of a piece of information, for example, text, documents, images, audio, etc. The representation captures the semantic meaning of what is being embedded, making it robust for many industry applications.
+* We can create embedding for image, (for example, a list of 384 numbers) and compare it with a text embedding to determine if a sentence describes the image.
+This concept is under powerful systems for image search, classification, description, and more!